zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	b_{1}' \simeq i \frac{2}{3} \frac{m^2-1}{m^2+2} x^3
 $$

 vanish.
-This is the origin of the famous law of [Rayleigh scattering](https://en.wikipedia.org/wiki/Rayleigh_scattering) which explains the color of the sky: when molecules of the atmosphere scatter sunlight, the intensity of blue light, which has a shorter wavelength, is much greater than of the rest of the [visible spectrum](https://en.wikipedia.org/wiki/Visible_spectrum), since the intensity of molecular scattering roughly follows the \\(x^4 \backsim \lambda^{-4}\\) rule.
+Equation 18.24 is the basis of the famous law of [Rayleigh scattering](https://en.wikipedia.org/wiki/Rayleigh_scattering) that explains the color of the sky: when molecules of the atmosphere scatter sunlight, the intensity of blue light, which has a shorter wavelength, is much greater than of the rest of the [visible spectrum](https://en.wikipedia.org/wiki/Visible_spectrum), since the size parameter \\(x\\) is inversely proportional to the wavelength \\(\lambda\\).

 ---